 If they used an @mention with your name and you set Twist to email you when you have an @mention post, you should receive an email notification from Twist when there's a new post.
 Notification settings are accessible using the bell icon at top right in the Twist app.

-When I click on the Discussion Group tab, it asks me to login.
-I click Google login and it closes immediately.
+When I click on the Discussion Group tab, it pops up a message that says to check my email.

 This month, we are recognizing our staff member Gigi Franklin who is celebrating 20 years with Learning Ally!

 Franklin got her start with Learning Ally in 1995 as a volunteer and has since held many different roles.
 Five short years later, Franklin became a part-time Volunteer Coordinator at Learning Ally’s Austin Studio.
 In 2004, she became a full-time staff member in the role of Book Ordering Guru for the Texas TEA contracts.
 She then moved on to becoming a Studio Producer and then Studio Director by 2010.
 Franklin had hands in the Literature Community and is now working with the Textbook Community, holding the role of Virtual Production Administrator.
 When reflecting on her time with Learning Ally, Franklin said: “Through it all, the best part for me is working with our fantastic volunteers!
 They amaze and inspire me every day.”

 When asked what made Franklin want to work with Learning Ally, she mentioned it was a personal connection that originally brought her to volunteer.
 Her grandmother, mother, two of her uncles, and an aunt have all experienced visual impairments.
 Franklin explained her motivation was to bring the printed word to the blind and now it has become her passion.